|

 - Seed from NARGS '22/'23 exchange.
 Baggy 70F (~80%G, 6-9d)

-- Same seed as above, sown to surface of pot set outside.
+- Same seed as above, sown to surface of pot set outside in late December.
 Many G, and thrived massed in seedling pot

 I welcome comments about my web pages; feel free to use the form below to